 Bob Leonard is a street photographer and a long-term member of the Soho Photo Gallery.
 Armed with an iPhone he created a series of surreptitiously shot portraits on the New York City subway.
 This concept continued with a series of portraits taken in the elevator of a Manhattan office building.
 Over a year, he observed visitors at the 9/11 Memorial taking portraits of each other, group shots and selfies.
 Recent projects focused on capturing found objects with an eye for shape and color.
 These images have been transformed into a series of triptychs and quadriptychs.

-Workshops are subject to cancellation, rescheduling or changes up to one week prior to start date.
+Workshops are subject to cancellation or change up to one week prior to the scheduled state date.
 Class audits are not permitted.
-Cancellation and tuition refund request for this workshop must be submitted via email to email@example.com least 10 days prior to scheduled start date of workshop for full refund.
+Cancellation and tuition refund requests must be sent via email to firstname.lastname@example.org at least 10 days prior to the scheduled start date of the workshop for a full refund.